At Army-Navy game, Trump touts new pro sports option

 With impeachment looming in Washington, Trump made the day trip to Philadelphia for the second year in a row for the storied game.
 Trump, who also went in 2016 as president-elect, is the 10th commander in chief to attend the contest.

 In 2016, Army snapped Navy’s 14-game winning streak and has won three years in a row.
-But the Midshipmen entered Saturday’s game as a significant favorite.
-At 9-2, they ranked 23rd in the nation while Army’s Black Knights had a 5-7 record.
+But the Midshipmen routed Army’s Black Knights 31-7 on Saturday.They had entered the game as a significant favorite.

 Trump was accompanied by Esper and the chairman of the Joint Chiefs of Staff, Gen. Mark Milley.
-The president was on the field for the coin toss and planned to switch sides at halftime.
+The president was on the field for the coin toss.

 Trump has closely linked himself to the military, promoting increases in defense spending and overseas triumphs such as the October killing of Islamic State leader Abu Bakr al-Baghdadi in Syria.